erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 pointer and fetch the value it points to.
-But what if we extend this design a bit and equip every such pointer with some useful information, for example a first few bytes of the normalized key we're going to find after following the pointer as on the following diagram (e.g. first characters a,b,c,d)?
+But what if we extend this design a bit and equip every such pointer with some useful information, for example a first few bytes of the normalized key we're going to find after following the pointer, as with the diagram on Fig. 12 (e.g. first characters a,b,c,d)?

 <figure>
 <img src="/public/img/indirection-vector.png" border="0" width="80%" style="margin: auto">